 Take a tour of some new (and some well-established) apps for your mobile device or smart phone!
 At this informal brown bag technology meeting, you’ll not only be shown a variety of tools for both academic and clinical use but also invited to share your own examples and experiences.
 If you don’t have a mobile device, don’t worry: The only necessary smart device is you!

-This class will teach participants how to use tools such as Ulrich’s, Journal Citation Reports, Web of Sciences, and Scopus to determine the impact that journals, articles, and authors have had on a particular field.
+This class will teach participants how to use tools such as Ulrich’s, Journal Citation Reports, Web of Science, and Scopus to determine the impact that journals, articles, and authors have had on a particular field.
 Topics such as impact factors, Eigenfactors, and H-indices will also be discussed.

 This session provides an overview of the National Center for Biotechnology Information (NCBI) databases that contain information on gene expressions.
 Learn how to search for homologous gene sets for selected organisms, clusters of expressed transcripts, gene expression and molecular abundance profiles, functional genomics studies and epigenomic studies and display tools.